WinVector/wrapr/extras/bquote.md

 However, the rules for "`=`" as argument binding don't seem so easy to circumvent.

 `bquote()` is indeed a remarkable demonstration of the power of `R`'s <code>substitute</code> facility.
 The code for `bquote()` (accessible by executing `print(bquote)`) is amazingly compact.
-It is an example of where, with the right abstraction, an essentially 10-line function can do the job of an entire package.
+It is an example of where, with the right abstraction, an essentially 10-line function can do the job of an entire package (it is also hard to imagine a 10-line program having over 100 open issues, which can happen with large package solutions).
 This is a common situation in functional programming languages.
 This is part of why design, criticism, and iteration of design are so important in functional programming.
 Also this compactness is fairly common when you stay out of the way of <code>eval</code>/<code>apply</code> and let them do the heavy lifting (as they are "Maxwell's Equations of Software": ["A conversation with Alan Kay", ACMqueue, Volume 2, Issue 9, December 27, 2004](https://queue.acm.org/detail.cfm?id=1039523), see also ["Lisp as the Maxwell’s equations of software", Michael Nielson April 11, 2012](http://www.michaelnielsen.org/ddi/lisp-as-the-maxwells-equations-of-software/)).

 ### An aside